Last reviewed: July 2026

 An owner of a condo in Pompano Beach owed $185,000 on her mortgage.
 Following a structural integrity reserve study under Senate Bill 4-D, the condo association issued a $40,000 special assessment for concrete restoration.
 This assessment caused the market value of the unit to fall to $140,000.

 The owner couldn't afford the $40,000 assessment or the $45,000 mortgage gap.
 She contacted FL Home Buyers.
-We submitted a cash offer of $140,000 to her lender, compiled the financial package, and contested a high BPO by detailing the concrete rot.
-The lender accepted the short sale, waived the $45,000 deficiency, and we closed the transaction in 52 days.
-The owner walked away with no remaining debt.
+We submitted a cash offer of $140,000 to her lender, compiled the financial package, and contested a high BPO by documenting the concrete repair issues.
+The lender accepted the short sale, and the approval letter addressed the remaining balance before closing.

 Questions About Florida Underwater Mortgages